-- This experiment had three factors: 1) microsite (Tussock vs 30 Open), 2) herbivory (Retama seedlings whose aboveground biomass was completely eaten by rabbits during the first month in the field vs unbrowsed seedlings), and 3) irrigation (watered vs non watered seedlings).
-Since inter-annual variability is of crucial importance in dry environments, and - 35 it may strongly affect the results found and our conclusions (Ibañez and Schupp 2001), we conducted this experiment during a three year-period (and therefore under three contrasted environmental conditions) to add confidence to the results found.
-We set up 22 replicates per each combination - of treatments (176 seedlings in total).
+This experiment had three factors: 1) microsite (Tussock vs Open), 2) herbivory (Retama seedlings whose aboveground biomass was completely eaten by rabbits during the first month in the field vs unbrowsed seedlings), and 3) irrigation (watered vs non watered seedlings).
+Since inter-annual variability is of crucial importance in dry environments, and it may strongly affect the results found and our conclusions (Ibañez and Schupp 2001), we conducted this experiment during a three year-period (and therefore under three contrasted environmental conditions) to add confidence to the results found.
+We set up 22 replicates per each combination of treatments (176 seedlings in total).
 All the seedlings from this experiment were protected from further herbivory after the first month in the field using a metallic mesh.
 The diameter of the openings in the mesh was 5 cm, which casted no detectable shade to the seedlings, and did not confound the effects of any of the factors in the experiment.
-In this experi- - 45 effects of any of the factors in the experiment.
 In this experiment we monitored the variables described below.

 We conducted a spatial analysis of browsed seedlings using the spatial analysis by distance indices (SADIE) methodology (see Perry 1998 for details).
-The spatial pattern of herbivory damage by rabbits was random (SADIE's aggregation index
+The spatial pattern of herbivory damage by rabbits was random (SADIE's aggregation index $[I_a]=0.95,\ p=0.56,\ n=176)$.

-- damage by rabbits was random (SADIE's aggregation index $[I_a] = 0.95$, p = 0.56, n = 176).
 Thus, we do not expect unmeasured variables with spatial structure (e.g. soil depth, distance to a rabbit burrow or slope position) to influence seedling response to the assayed treatments.
-We did not measured with a statement of the st - 55 sure seedling attributes that could influence rabbit behaviour (e.g. plant C/N ratio, initial plant height).
-However, the large number of seedlings randomly assigned to each treatment, and the fact that rabbit damage was equally intense (i.e. complete removal of aboveground biomass) regardless of the microsite considered should control for the experimental - 60 the microsite considered, should control for the experimental noise that any unmeasured factors potentially affecting rabbit 61 behavior could have on the results of this experiment.
+We did not measure seedling attributes that could influence rabbit behaviour (e.g. plant C/N ratio, initial plant height).
+However, the large number of seedlings randomly assigned to each treatment, and the fact that rabbit damage was equally intense (i.e. complete removal of aboveground biomass) regardless of the microsite considered, should control for the experimental noise that any unmeasured factors potentially affecting rabbit behavior could have on the results of this experiment.

 The irrigation treatment consisted in eight supplementary pulses of water, once every month, between April and July in both 2007 and 2008.
-The wettest and driest periods 65 of the study area are spring (from March to May) and summer (from June to September), respectively.
+The wettest and driest periods of the study area are spring (from March to May) and summer (from June to September), respectively.
 Thus, the irrigation treatment affected both wet and dry periods.
-In each monthly watering, we applied an amount of water equiva-70 lent to the 50% of the median rainfall registered during the past 30 years for this month, irrespectively of the rainfall registered (i.e. 6, 9.3, 10.9 and 5.7 mm for April, May, June and July, respectively; Supplementary material Appendix 1).
-With this irrigation scheme we aimed to evaluate the joint 75 effects of reducing the summer drought (summer drought was longer in unwatered plants because of the lack of rainfall in June and July) and increasing precipitation during the wet season (spring rainfall was less abundant in unwatered plants) on the outcome of the interaction studied.
-80
+In each monthly watering, we applied an amount of water equivalent to the 50% of the median rainfall registered during the past 30 years for this month, irrespectively of the rainfall registered (i.e. 6, 9.3, 10.9 and 5.7 mm for April, May, June and July, respectively; Supplementary material Appendix 1).
+With this irrigation scheme we aimed to evaluate the joint effects of reducing the summer drought (summer drought was longer in unwatered plants because of the lack of rainfall in June and July) and increasing precipitation during the wet season (spring rainfall was less abundant in unwatered plants) on the outcome of the interaction studied.